The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-There are special rules regarding the transfer of stock or own goods from one EU member state to another.
-The main rules regarding call off stock, consignment stock and movements of own goods are explained below.
+This note applies to transactions whilst the Great Britain was a member ofthe EU and during the transition period that ended on 31 December 2020.
+For information on Northern Ireland see the Northern Ireland topic.
+There are special rules regarding the transfer ofstock or own goods from one EU member state to another.
+The main rules regarding call-off stock, consignment stock and movements ofown goods are explained below.

-Call off stock is the term used to describe goods held for an individual customer, usually at the customer's own premises, and title transfers when the customer removes the stock from the warehouse.
+Call-off stock is the term used to describe goods held for an individual customer, usually in a warehouse at the customer’s own premises, where title transfers when the customer removes the stock from the warehouse.
 In effect, the customer calls off the stock when the stock is removed from the warehouse.
 The supplier owns the stock held in the warehouse until the customer calls off the stock.
 If the goods move from one EU member state to another, special VAT rules apply to the transaction.
 These are outlined below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.